-When reviewing your report, you might come across various remarks on your accounts like, “Dispute resolved by grantor”.
-This may raise concern for consumers who are unfamiliar with the credit reporting process.
+Your credit report might occasionally have a remark listed on your credit report like, “Dispute resolved by grantor”, for example.
+This might set off some panic, especially for consumers who are unfamiliar with the credit reporting process.

 Remarks appear on your credit report to provide additional information about one of your accounts.
 Remarks can be positive, negative, or neutral, depending on the account and situation.